microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/README.md

             AFR_API_KEY=""
             INDEX_NAME="azure-ml-docs"

-    *   This is an optional step.
-The document processing, chunking, indexing can all be scripted using any preferred language.
+    *   The document processing, chunking, indexing can all be scripted using any preferred language.
         This repo uses Python.
 Run the below script to create search index, add semantic configuration and populate few sample documents from Azure doc.
         The search indexer chunks a sample pdf document(500 pages) which is downloaded from azure docs and chunks each page into 20 lines.
 Each chunk is created as a new seach doc in the index.
 The pdf document processing is achieved using Azure Form Recognizer service.